 The German Studies Program encompasses the language, literature, culture, history, philosophy, art, and music of the German-speaking countries.
-The cultural and historical expressions of German can best be understood by interdisciplinary study and by situating German, Austrian, and Swiss cultures within the larger European context.
-In pursuing work in German Studies, students are expected to take a range of courses in the program, focusing on literature, history, philosophy, and politics but also taking advantage of related courses in art history, music, theater, and film.
-German Studies can be pursued as a stand-alone major but designing a joint major with another discipline is encouraged and fully supported.
+The cultural and historical expressions of German can best be understood by interdisciplinary study and by situating German, Austrian, and Swiss cultures within the larger European and global context.
+In pursuing work in German Studies, students are expected to take a range of courses in the program, focusing on literature, history, philosophy, and politics but also taking advantage of related courses in art history and visual culture, music, theater, and film.
+German Studies can be pursued as a stand-alone major; designing a joint major with another discipline is encouraged and fully supported.

 Recent Senior Projects in German Studies

 - “The Devil Figure in Goethe, Boito, and Gounod”